 By working together, we will increase opportunities for arts and cultural practitioners and producers to create distinctive work, and ensure it reaches a diverse audience.

-Grow and support investment in arts and heritage through knowledge exchange and targeted interventions and advocacy.
+Exeter Culture is international and diverse in outlook.
+We will grow and support investment in arts and heritage through knowledge exchange, targeted interventions and advocacy.

-Ensure arts and culture are integrated within the city’s broader strategic planning through the implementation of a new place-based Arts & Cultural Strategy.
+We aim to embed arts and culture in all aspects of life, by ensuring they are integrated within the city’s broader strategic planning through the implementation of a new place-based Arts & Cultural Strategy.

 Creating Exeter's Arts & Cultural Strategy